 Interview Details – Ridiculous questions provided by fools.
 Takes months before they (IRS) gets back to you.

 Interview Question – How do you handle exceeded time budgets?
 View Answer

-I applied online and the process took 4 months - interviewed at IRS in January 2012.
+I applied online and the process took 4 months - interviewed at IRS in June 2010.

 Interview Details – Interviewed by a panel of 3 people.
 Did not take very long.
 Questions were very tax technical.
 There were also quite a few questions asked regarding basic accounting concepts (ledgers, financial statements, tax returns, etc) Interviewers were very nice.
 Did not know the answers to all of the questions.